 Now if only I could find a way to restore power to the service bus.
 I looked inside the cabin and found the jump cables.
 Their thickness was definitely adequate but they were too short to reach from the service battery to the service main switch.
 I separated the two jump cables and jumped, connecting both cables end to end across the cockpit, the positive pole of the battery to the main switch.
 I was not sure if the negative cable, despite its missed insulation, was intact and I did not have enough cable to replace both of them.
 Hoping, almost against hope, that it was intact, I closed the main switch.
 Joy of joys!
 The service bus came alive.
 It worked!
 Now for a better arrangement: I led the jump cables from the rudderpost compartment under the right cabin berth to the engine compartment and the post of the main service switch.
 I made temporary repairs to the negative cable insulation, and using tie-wraps and tape held the cables apart and well clear of any moving parts.
 Electricity and all amenities were restored but my hands were totally black.
 After watching them for several minutes I closed the open compartments and a semblance of order was restored to the boat.
 Also, now I had the windlass back into operation, not to mention light to cook and read, and instruments, and all the luxuries to which I had become accustomed.

 Now with the windlass working, I let out more chain and with 50 m scope I felt much more secure, as the wind was raging with gusts over 28 knots.
-My spirits rose and I hoped that these improvised repairs wouldl hold for the next few days until I can reach a harbor with an electrician to replace both cables.
+My spirits rose and I hoped that these improvised repairs wouldl hold for the next few days until I could reach a harbor with an electrician to replace both cables.
 But this problem will have to wait for tomorrow.
 Now I was very tired and hungry.
 I made some rice and warmed one of the already cooked chicken cutlets.
 After eating, I went to bed and instantly fell asleep.

 Saturday June 7, 2003 Day 4